Ford’s Organizational Structure Characteristics

 Ford Motor Company’s organizational structure is based on business needs in varying market conditions around the world.
 A company structure or business structure defines the configuration of organizational components and their system of interaction.
 In Ford’s case, the organizational structure relates to the global automotive industry’s condition.
 The international scope of the company’s operations also determines the key organizational structure components needed to withstand competition and market risks, and to achieve the strategic goals based on Ford’s mission statement and vision statement.
 In this regard, Ford’s position as one of the biggest automobile manufacturers is an indication of its organizational structure’s effectiveness in supporting the firm for continuing business growth and high performance.

 Ford’s organizational structure is based on the need to control operations according to regional market conditions.
-Markets belonging to the same region have similarities used as basis for regional structuring.
-The following are the features of Ford Motor Company’s organizational structure:
+Markets belonging to the same region have similarities that influence regional structuring.
+The following are the features of Ford’s organizational structure:

 1. Corporate hierarchy